genestack/user-docs/docs-rework/overview/navigating-the-ui/metadata-editor.md

 The **+More** tab (if present) gives access to additional entity types (Libraries, Preparations, or others) when those entities are part of the study.
 Not all studies include these.

 The **Data** tab shows metadata for the data files associated with the study, such as expression or variant data.
 If multiple versions of an omics file exist, you can toggle between them here to compare their metadata.

+Cell metadata is the one entity the editor does not cover.
+Cell groups are imported and queried through the API rather than shown in a tab here, so single-cell annotations are managed outside the editor.

 The **Explore** tab is a visualisation view: select up to two sample attributes to generate a plot and cross-examine your data.
 For step-by-step guidance, see [Explore sample data visually](../../explore/visualise-sample-data.md).